wkumari/draft-wkumari-owe/README.md

    VSA  One octet.
-The IEEE Assigned vendor-specific information
+The IEEE Assigned Vendor-Specific Information
       element ID - 221.

-Kumari                  Expires February 7, 2016                [Page 4]

-Internet-Draft              draft-wkumari-owe                August 2015

    Length  One octet.
 The length of the information field, including
       the OUI - 5.